zcabrer/Defender-for-Storage-DMZ-Solution/README.md

 A publicly accessible DMZ Storage Account is the initial landing zone, or target, for blob uploads.
 Defender for Storage is enabled on the DMZ Storage Account allowing Malware Scanning to scan all uploaded or modified blobs.
 When the scan is complete, Defender writes the scan results to a blob index tag on each individual blob.
 The result can either be `Malicious` or `No threats found`.

 Defender for Storage settings are used to stream the scan results to a custom Event Grid Topic.
-A Function App subscribes to the Event Grid, receives the scan results, and runs the [C# sample code](function_code.cs) which reads the scan result and moves the blob to the appropriate Storage Account (Clean or Quarantine) that is secured behind Private Endpoints.
+A Function App subscribes to the Event Grid, and receives the scan results which triggers the Azure Function.
+The Function reads the scan result and moves the blob to the appropriate Storage Account (Clean or Quarantine) that is secured behind Private Endpoints.

 # Deployment